Can This Breakfast Cereal Help Save The Planet?

 The first is Kernza.
 The plant's real name is intermediate wheatgrass, but that struck people as kind of clunky, so they renamed it.
 It's a distant relative of regular wheat.
 It's never been grown as a grain crop because it doesn't produce nearly as much seed as wheat.
 But it is a perennial.

-For the last 15 years, plant breeder Lee DeHaan has been cross-pollinating individual Kernza plants, growing them in greenhouses and in open fields, and selecting the best offspring, paying particular attention to the size of the seeds they make.
+For the past 15 years, plant breeder Lee DeHaan has been cross-pollinating individual Kernza plants.
+He grows them in greenhouses and in open fields and selects the best offspring, paying particular attention to the size of the seeds they make.
 Bigger seeds means a bigger harvest to mill into flour.

-He opens up a paper bag to show me some recent results.
+He opens a paper bag to show me some recent results.
 "As you can see, the seed is pretty small.
 It's about one-fifth the size of wheat," he says.

-But he's been making progress.
+But he has been making progress.
 These seeds are twice as large as when the project started.
 The Land Institute has recruited farmers to grow Kernza in small fields (small for the Midwest, at least) of 40 acres or so.
 They're harvesting it with standard farm machinery.

 DeHaan recalls the day, years ago, when he realized that Kernza might be more than a long-term scientific experiment.
 He was visiting a farmer who'd grown a field of Kernza.
 The farmer had just finished his wheat harvest, and DeHaan asked if he'd be willing to try to harvest the Kernza field with his combine.
 "He was kind of skeptical, but he was willing to give it a shot," DeHaan recalls.
 "I'm riding with him in the combine, and it's starting to fill up his bin in the back.
-He was almost giddy, he was starting to giggle about it.
+He was almost giddy; he was starting to giggle about it.
 He couldn't believe it was working."
-They ended up with almost a full semi-trailer load of Kernza grain.
+They ended up with almost a full semitrailer load of Kernza grain.

 Even more remarkable: General Mills, the company that makes Cheerios and Wheaties, now says it wants to make cereal out of it.

-"I think the R&D team saw this lovely grain and thought, there is something we can do with it," says Maria Carolina Comings, marketing director for General Mills' organic brand, Cascadian Farm.
+"I think the R&D team saw this lovely grain and thought, 'There is something we can do with it,' " says Maria Carolina Comings, marketing director for General Mills' organic brand, Cascadian Farm.

 In recent months, General Mills gathered up all the Kernza grain that it could find, milled it, and made 6,000 small boxes of cereal to hand out as samples — and at events like the one this week in San Francisco.